mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 02 June 2025

-- The average temperature today is 16.52˚C,
+- The average temperature today is 15.15˚C,
-- With highs of 16.52˚C and lows of 16.52˚C,
+- With highs of 15.15˚C and lows of 15.15˚C,
-- It may feel like 15.69˚C with few clouds
+- It may feel like 14.39˚C with scattered clouds
-- The wind speed is 4.93m/s and visibility is 10000m
+- The wind speed is 3.56m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 56%
+- The pressure is 1013hPa and humidity is 64%
 - The sun will rise at 03:54 and set at 20:18

 <!-- weather_marker ends -->